forced-request/timebased-username-enumeration/README.md

-This script is largely a PoC for demonstrating the practability of time-based username enumeration in certain circumstances.
+This script is largely a PoC for demonstrating the practicality of time-based username enumeration in certain circumstances.

 To determine whether a site is vulnerable we require a valid username.
 Leveraging the known valid username we send a specified number of requests to the desired URI, measuring the response time and computing the average.
 We do the same for a known invalid username.
 We then compare the average response times.
 If there's a distinct difference in the response times (given an acceptable margin), the site may be vulnerable.